Sabretooth (character): Betrayal of the X-Men and brief alliance with X-Factor

+Suffering from severe bloodlust, Sabretooth hires telepathic mutant Birdy to subdue him with "the glow", satiating his bloodlust and numbing of his memories.
 A short time later, Birdy is killed by Sabretooth's grown son Graydon, who now has a hatred for mutants, especially his father.
-Without "the glow", Sabretooth slips into a murderous killing spree.
+Without Birdy, Sabretooth slips into a murderous killing spree.
 This culminates in a clash with Maverick, whom Sabretooth defeats.
-He escapes, claiming only Wolverine can do what needs to be done to the psychotic Creed.
-Afterward, Maverick approaches the X-Men in Japan, and an ancient telepath, comatose since the nuclear bomb that destroyed Hiroshima, who mind-links with Creed and the team discovers Creed's psychosis was rooted in his time as a CIA operative.
-On a mission, he slaughtered a target, his wife (a "frail" for Creed), and a little boy.
-The look in the boy's eyes has followed Creed ever since.
-Ultimately, Sabretooth attacks Charles Xavier, leader of the X-Men.
+He escapes, claiming only Wolverine can do what needs to be done to Sabretooth.

+Sabretooth later attacks Charles Xavier, leader of the X-Men.
 As Xavier infiltrates Creed's mind, he discovers that every victim Sabretooth has killed is remembered by the villain.
 Xavier is confident this means Creed values human life, and there is hope for the mutant.
 Sabretooth is incarcerated, as a wanted murderer, in a holographic environment because Xavier does not want him to roam on the grounds.
 Sabretooth is angered, but grudgingly stays with the team.
-During his incarceration, he assists in battles against the X-Cutioner and the Phalanx.

 Caliban, free of Apocalypse's control, kidnaps the X-Man Jubilee in exchange for Sabretooth.
 When Sabretooth arrives, he mauls Caliban's face, and Caliban flees.
 Wolverine, who had left the team after his adamantium was removed by Magneto, returns, and the villain escapes for a fight.
 This leads to Wolverine stabbing one of his claws into Sabretooth's brain.

-The newer, gentler Sabretooth is frequently nursed by X-Force member Boomer; he eventually reveals that he was feigning helplessness, and attacks Boomer.
-Psylocke saves the young mutant's life, and she uses her psionic knife to disable him.
-However, this no longer works because his brain injury from Wolverine freed him from the need for "the glow", furthermore rendering him resistant to telepathic detection and control.
+Sabretooth's brain injury frees him from the need for "the glow" and makes him resistant to telepathic detection and control.
 Retaliating, Sabretooth nearly kills Psylocke, but he is finally confronted by the X-Men, who incapacitate him.